 - Researched gear more/gotten lighter gear (more on PCT gear here)

 - Saved more money (more on PCT costs here)

 I also asked this class what ADVICE FOR FUTURE PCT HIKERS they had.

-Since this information is diverse, thought-out, and useful for PCT hikers, I plan to include ALL responses (almost all, a few of you are dicks) in a post next week.
+Since this information is diverse, thought-out, and useful for PCT hikers, ALL (the worthy) responses can be found here.

 For now, here are a few of my favorites: